Welcome to Volume 6 of Executed to Suppress His Message.

 2 — Old Covenant Tithing

-Tithing was an Old Covenant practice instituted to support the livelihood of those who maintained the ancient Tabernacle.
+The Old Covenant including tithig as a method to support the livelihood of those who maintained the ancient Tabernacle.
 The nature of the tithe was embedded in the Hebrew word mah·as·ār’, which means tenth part.
 Thus the tithe was always one-tenth of something else.

 The first biblical reference to this “tenth” principle is found in Genesis 14.
 Here Chedorlaomer king of Elam and Tidal king of Goiim made war against the kings of Sodom and Gomorrah.
 During this war, Abram’s nephew Lot was captured and carried off as a prisoner.
 So Abram took his private army and defeated the attacking kings and their armies, bringing Lot back home, along with the spoils of war.